Cécile Tormay: Far-right figure

 She was a great admirer of Benito Mussolini.
 In 1932, on the tenth anniversary of the March on Rome, she met the Italian dictator, presenting him the good wishes of her Hungarian women's league in a speech in Italian.

-From the 1990s Tomay has been revived by political groups such as Jobbik, who share her far-right and antisemitic views.
+From the 1990s Tormay has been revived by political groups such as Jobbik, who share her far-right and antisemitic views.
 Gábor Vona praised her in a speech made in November 2009.
 In 2012 Fidesz, the party of the governing coalition, also was promoting Tormay.
 Máté Kocsis and Sándor Lezsák, both Fidesz members of the National Assembly of Hungary unveiled a statue of Tormay, hailing her as a “great patriot".
 This was followed by an attempt to rename streets in Budapest after such antisemites as Tormay and József Nyírő, a member of the Nazi Arrow Cross Party.
 However, following an international outcry, István Tarlós, the mayor of Budapest, suspended this initiative.